 For 80% of amateur installations, you'll be able to just screw the grating onto your camera nose piece or filter wheel and be good to go.

 Are you using an astronomical video or FITS camera on your telescope?
 For almost all telescope and camera combinations (unless you're using a filter wheel) the calculator below will probably recommend our Star Analyser 100.
 Use the calculator to confirm the distance to the camera sensor with the Star Analyser 100.
+Or, if you'd prefer, we can send you a custom report based on your specific equipment: link.

 To get started, please download and review this document: "Choosing a Star Analyser grating" from this link.